YasBenAll/Advanced_NLP_Assignment1/README.md

 ## Code for extracting syntactic features of an English text.

+Use an IDE like VScode or Pycharm to run the code.
+Jupyter Notebook does not work*

 ## Running Instructions:
 Step 1: Libraries installation.
 >pip install -r requirements.txt